 Mapping Sheets is a handy tool to make customized Google Maps maps that show general locations alongside specific addresses.
 Just enter location names and addresses—or their general area, perhaps a city or country name.
 Add categories or other filter data as well, if you'd like.

-Then, create an autoCrat job in your spreadsheet, make sure it's mapped the spreadsheet fields to your document correctly, and set conditions to have it only run when specific columns are filled or have certain data in them.
-Choose whether you want the finished document saved as a Google Doc or PDF, and add email info to send when the document is finished.
+Then, create an Autocrat job in your spreadsheet, make sure it's mapped the spreadsheet fields to your document correctly, and set conditions to have it only run when specific columns are filled or have certain data in them.
+Choose whether you want the finished document saved as a Google Doc or PDF, and add email info to send when you finish the document.